 As a result, Spamhaus later moved its headquarters to Andorra.

-It is certainly worth mentioning that Spamhaus has helped to reduce the global spam volume in the past, but they keep spanning the arc.
-This includes not only the publication of the names and addresses of some serious bad spammers, but also attempts at coercion against hosting companies that are willing to host us.
+It is certainly worth mentioning that Spamhaus has helped to reduce the global spam volume in the past.
+But they keep spanning the arc.
+This includes not only the publication of the names and addresses of some serious bad spammers.
+Bi tit also attempts at coercion against hosting companies that are willing to host us.
 In my opinion it is important that the business practises of this organization are made public. “

 English language video: What happens to an e-mail after you’ve clicked „send“?